tzaeschke/phtree/README.md

 There is little point in using 32bit instead of 64bit integer values, because prefix sharing takes care of unused leading bits.
 For floating point values, using a 32bit float instead of 64bit float should reduce memory usage somewhat.
-However it is usually better to convert floating point values to integer values by multiplying them with a constant.
+However, it is usually better to convert floating point values to integer values by multiplying them with a constant.
 For example multiply by 10E6 to preserve 6 digit floating point precision.
 Also, chose the multiplier such that it is not higher than the precision requires.
 For example, if you have a precision of 6 digits after the decimal point, then multiply all values by 1,000,000 before casting the to (long) and adding them to the tree.